-Henry IV part one and two and Henry V combine into a singular story that plays homage to Shakespeare’s characters.
+Henry IV part one and two and Henry V combine into a singular story that pays homage to Shakespeare’s characters.
 While creating a completely fresh take on his famous plays in David Michôd’s new Netflix film The King.

 Before he becomes Henry V, Hal is a boy who shuns all the responsibility attached to his name and position.
-Spending his time drinking, partying and sleeping his way round London.
+Spending his time drinking, partying and sleeping his way around London.
 A 15th Century teenage rebel, who hates his father and has no time for the position of King.
 But when his father Henry IV (Ben Mendelsohn) dies, he reluctantly assumes the responsibilities he was intent on running away from.
 Convinced he can build a better kingdom than the one his father presided over.
 However, as war with France looms, the newly crowned Henry V must prove his place.
 His own temperament changed as politics and war collide.

-However, despite these weaknesses the film is rescued by its young lead Timothée Chalamet.
+However, despite these weaknesses, the film is rescued by its young lead Timothée Chalamet.
 Who once again proves his place as one of the finest young actors in modern cinema.
 Chalamet’s King Henry is naive, youthful and full of eagerness to define his place and purpose.
 His new responsibilities uncomfortably sitting on his narrow shoulders, the weight of politics hanging around his slender neck.
 This is an insecure but stoic young King, who is still finding his own place in the world around him.
-Chalamet’s outstanding performance full of emotion, sincerity and fear.
+Chalamet’s outstanding performance, full of emotion, sincerity and fear.
 A truly beautiful character study of a boy becoming a man in the face of power.

 The King is far from perfect in construction, but does open a door to those who have never visited the work of Shakespeare.
 While also delivering an engaging piece of historical drama that plays to well to a Game of Thrones generation.

 Director: David Michôd